Prevent HIV

 Get help paying for PrEP

 The Oregon Health Plan (OHP) covers PrEP and all services related to PrEP at no cost for people who are eligible.
-Healthier Oregon, a program created by an Oregon law passed in November 2021, expands health coverage through OHP to adults who are eligible except for their documentation status.
-Specific groups of individuals will qualify to receive full OHP benefits, including PrEP, under this law.
+As of July 1, 2023, people of all ages who meet income and other criteria qualify for full OHP benefits and other services and supports, no matter their immigration status.
+PrEP is among these benefits.
 You can apply for OHP online or talk with an outreach worker to learn more.